via AWS Kinesis

 The basic steps are:

-- Configure the Hydrolix Kinesis Service and Scale.
+4. Configure the Hydrolix Kinesis source and adjust the scale

-It is assumed that the project, table and transform are all already configured.
-More information on how to set these up can be found here - Projects & Tables, Write Transforms.
+This document assumes that the project, table and transform are already configured, and proceeds to steps 3 and 4 above.
+More information on how to perform steps 1 and 2 can be found here - Projects & Tables, Write Transforms.

-- An AWS user/role with access to DynamoDB and Kinesis.
+2. An AWS user/role with access to DynamoDB and Kinesis

 Create the DynamoDB table